StefH/SanitizedHttpLogger/src/SanitizedHttpLogger/PackageReadme.md

 This package replaces the default loggers with a logger that:

 1. Reduces the number of log statements on `HttpClient` requests from 4 to 2
-2. Logs only 2 log statement
-3. Makes sure that sensitive information like api-keys or tokens in the request-Uri can be sanitized using configurable Regex patterns
+2. Makes sure that sensitive information like api-keys or tokens in the request-Uri can be sanitized using configurable Regex patterns

 ### Change in logging output